AlestackOverglow/telegram-aggregator/README.md

 # Telegram Channel Aggregator Bot

-A bot that aggregates posts from multiple Telegram channels into a single target channel.
+App that aggregates posts from multiple Telegram channels into a single target channel.
 Built with Telethon library and managed through Saved Messages.

 ## Table of Contents
 - [Features](#features)